HyeonBin-Moon/PdFM-Abaqus-FEM/README.md

 # PdFM-Abaqus-FEM

+> Finite element implementation of the electromechanical nanoindentation model used in polarization-derived friction microscopy (PdFM).

-Finite element model used for the electromechanical nanoindentation simulations in:
+Finite element model used for the electromechanical nanoindentation simulations reported in:

 **Cho et al., "Nanoscale frictional imaging of ferroelectric domains."**